emmanuelgonz/rabbitmq_keycloak/README.md

 make start-rabbitmq
 ```

 The first commands directs RabbitMQ to be configured using the [rabbitmq.conf](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial/blob/main/conf/keycloak/rabbitmq.conf) file.
-Below is an example of the contents of this file:
+The following section contains an example of the contents of this file.

+> **Note:**
+> For details about the ```make start-rabbitmq``` command, [click here](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial/blob/main/bin/deploy-rabbit).

 #### RabbitMQ Configuration

+The [rabbitmq.conf](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial/blob/main/conf/keycloak/rabbitmq.conf) file provides configurations to set up RabbitMQ.
+Below is an example of the contents of the file:

 ```
 auth_backends.1 = rabbit_auth_backend_oauth2